Lockx-Security/Lockx-Ethereum-Contracts/README.md

 - **Immutable logic**: Contract code cannot be changed after deployment
 - **Permanent deployment**: Once deployed, the contract behavior is fixed

-This design ensures maximum security and predictability, as users can be certain that the contract logic will never change after deployment.
+This design is intended to provide predictable behavior after deployment.

-### Gas Optimization
+### Gas analysis

 Gas consumption analysis is available for all contract operations: